 Covid-19 Safety Measures

-We know talking about Covid-19 and the pandemic could be a little tired and somehow overwhelming after all these months, but in order to stay all on the same page and to keep everyone safe, we put together the following Covid-19 safety measures based on the CDC and WHO recommendations.
+We know talking about Covid-19 and the pandemic could be a little tired and somehow overwhelming after so many months dealing with it, but in order to stay all on the same page, we put together the following Covid-19 safety measures based on the CDC and WHO recommendations.
 Safety should always be the #1 priority, keeping you, your family, guests, us, and all the people that will share this lovely celebration safe is a must.

 The first measure is to comply with all venue and government rules.
 Besides all the safety measures we personally take, each venue might have different rules, in this case, it will be a good idea to ask them what are those rules and communicate it to all the people involved.

-In this part, we’ll really need your help because is very important.
+In this part, we’ll really need your help because it’s very important.
 Please acknowledge that you will observe a strict sick policy.
 This means that you will contact us as soon as you or anyone in your party tests positive for Covid-19 or feels ill within 14 days of the wedding, it is very important that whoever is coming to the weddings extreme safety measures at least 2 weeks before the wedding.
-If a guest is not feeling well or is showing symptoms of Covid-19, please let this person and whoever had close contact with to don’t show up at the wedding, we are sure they will totally understand.
-If a guest that is sick show up, there is a big change this person will spread the virus, it will become a very dangerous situation, and the safety of your family, other guests, and vendors will be highly compromised.
-We all have family that could be in high risk and is our responsibility to keep them healthy, in our case, this also means that getting sick will affect other couples that count with us for their wedding the following weeks.
+If a guest is not feeling well or is showing symptoms of Covid-19, please let this person and whoever had close contact with to don’t show up at the wedding, we are sure they will totally understand, it is a bummer, we know, nobody wants this to happen but until everybody is vaccinated the best thing to do is to avoid close contact with sick people.
+If a guest that is sick show-up at the wedding, there is a big change this person will spread the virus, it will become a very dangerous situation, and the safety of your family, other guests, and vendors will be highly compromised.
+We all have family that could be at high risk and is our responsibility to keep them healthy, in our case, this also means that getting sick will affect other couples that count with us for their wedding the following weeks as same as we have to take care the weeks before yours to keep you safe.
 Covid-19 symptoms include but are not limited to: fever, cough, shortness of breath/difficulty breathing, chills, muscle pain, headache, sore throat, loss of smell/taste, digestive upset, etc, these symptoms may vary from one to another one but those are the most common.
-The best way to make sure everybody is safe it’s to take a PCR Covid-19 test no more than 72h before the wedding, this will give you a good chance that everybody attending is healthy.
+One way to make sure everybody is safe it’s to take a Covid-19 test no more than 72h before the wedding, this will give you a good chance that everybody attending is healthy and can interact more freely.
 And finally, you also acknowledge that you will notify us if you come into contact with any known/suspected exposure to Covid-19 or exposure to anyone experiencing the symptoms listed above.

 During the wedding, we’ll be wearing a facemask and any other PPE required to keep everybody safe, especially in close spaces such as getting-ready rooms or any other space where we can’t keep social distancing and the airflow is limited.